jship/s3k/GUIDE.md

 $ stack build --test --no-run-tests --bench --no-run-benchmarks --pedantic bar-api bar-client bar-core bar-server
 ```

 That was quite a bit to type.
+We might already be toying with the idea of
-Let's see if we can have `s3k` save us some
+shoving the above invocation into a script.
+Let's see if we can have `s3k` save
-effort:
+us some effort:

 ```
 $ s3k -b bar -p